 Archive of correspondences, notes, forms, and other documents to and from Sam Peckinpah, circa 1970-1979

-Among those with whom Peckinpah corresponds in the archive are, Peckinpah's personal assistant Paul Peterson, Swedish author and composer Sture Dahlstom, author Jack Martin Smith, and comedian and actor Mort Sahl, as well as Peckinpah's legal counsel Kip Dellinger and Dellinger's wife Lori, Corporate Secretary Arthur J. Dellinger, Jr., and business manager John Azlant.
+Among those with whom Peckinpah corresponds in the archive are his personal assistant Paul Peterson, Swedish author and composer Sture Dahlstom, author Jack Martin Smith, and comedian and actor Mort Sahl, as well as Peckinpah's legal counsel Kip Dellinger and Dellinger's wife Lori, Corporate Secretary Arthur J. Dellinger, Jr., and business manager John Azlant.

-An insightful archive during a particularly difficult time for Peckinpah, having just completed "Convoy," which, while the highest grossing film of the director's career, was widely panned, and left Peckinpah largely unemployable.
-It would be three years later, when Peckinpah accepted director Don Siegel's offer to direct second unit work for twelve days on the 1982 film "Jinxed," uncredited, that Peckinpah would again find work as a director, which lead to the production of his final film in 1982, "The Osterman Weekend."
+An insightful archive, capturing a particularly difficult time for Peckinpah.
+Although "Convoy" was the highest grossing film of the director's career, the film was widely panned, and left Peckinpah virtually unemployable.
+It would be three years later, when Peckinpah accepted director Don Siegel's offer to direct second unit work for twelve days on the 1982 film "Jinxed," uncredited, that Peckinpah would again find work as a director, which led to the production of his final film, "The Osterman Weekend," in 1982.

 All documents 8.5 x 14 inches or smaller.
 Near Fine overall.